 However, any misuse of the Ethics Alert Line could result in prosecutions or sanctions.

 Data protection policy

-The Devoteam Group attaches the highest importance to data protection and confidentiality, and complies with the provisions of the European Regulation “relating to the protection of individuals with regard to the processing of personal data and the free movement of such data” (EU-GDPR) and to the applicable national regulations on the protection of personal data.
+The Devoteam Group attaches the highest importance to data protection and confidentiality, and complies with the provisions of the European General Data Protection Regulation on the protection of natural persons with regard to the processing of personal data and the free movement of such data” (EU-GDPR) as well as to the applicable national regulations on the protection of personal data.

 Before submitting an alert, we ask you to carefully read the present data protection information.